CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> link

-Configures the physical interface, such as the state, auto-negotiation, breakouts, FEC, MTU, and speed.
+Configures the physical interface settings, such as the state, auto-negotiation, breakouts, FEC, MTU, and speed.

 ### Usage